 It may have been repealed for a number of reasons and this does not mean you are entitled to have it expunged.
 That crime now exists under 18 Sec 2709.
 However if it was a summary offense there is a procedure for expungement when you have been crime free for 5 years since the conviction (guilty...Read more »

-She found the wallet and didn't give it to the clerks because she had read about how a woman's husband lost his wallet and someone turned it into the clerk, but the clerk, instead of keeping it safe, took the man's bank card and spent his money, so she didn't turn it in right away and began looking...
+She found the wallet and didn't give it to the clerks because she had read about how a woman's husband lost his wallet and someone turned it into the clerk, but the clerk, instead of keeping it safe, took the man's bank card and spent his money, so she didn't turn it in right...
 Read more »

 This is normally done in the context of an adoption either by another adult (such as a stepparent) or by putting the child up for adoption with an agency.
 A party needs to petition the court and consent to the termination.